 There is currently no government-approved medicines that are used to treat cocaine addiction.

 Because cocaine is a street drug, some dealers often mix their product with other ingredients like cornstarch and flour to increase profits.
-As of recently, however, some are mixing cocaine with fentanyl, a highly-addictive synthetic opioid.
+As of recently, however, some are mixing it with fentanyl, a highly-addictive synthetic opioid.
 Mixing the drug with fentanyl creates a stronger high and increases the addictiveness of the drug but carries a greater risk of overdose.

 Cocaine and Other Drugs